Bring your talent to a new challenge

 Your pay will be in accordance with the national rates for your rank and service.
 You will transfer on the same pay point and increment date you currently receive providing there has been no break in service.
 The only exception to this Police Scotland who operate alternative pay scales.
 In this instance the current salary would be realigned to the national rates.
 Salaries are paid directly into your bank or building society account.

-Devon and Cornwall Salaries are paid on the 28th of the month, unless this falls on a bank holiday or weekend when it will be the last working day prior.
+Salaries are paid on the 28th of the month, unless this falls on a bank holiday or weekend when it will be the last working day prior to this date.

 Under most circumstances, your pensionable service is directly transferable from one Force to another.
 Therefore your pension transfers across with you.
 So long as you do not have a gap in your service your transfer will remain as continuous service.